 Alzheimer's disease is a progressive neurological disorder that affects millions of people worldwide.
 With an increasing number of diagnoses, researchers have delved into the complexities of the human brain to uncover the underlying mechanisms of the disease.
 This article explores the key features of Alzheimer's, the latest breakthroughs in research, and potential treatment approaches that offer hope for a brighter future.

-Alzheimer's Disease Research: The Science behind the Disease
+Understanding Alzheimer's Disease: The Science behind the Disease

-- Alzheimer’s patients that have plaques but no tangles, have a slower rate of disease progression.
-It has been discovered those with tangles but no plaques have a faster rate of decline.
-Individuals diagnosed with tangles often develop frontotemporal dementia.
+Disease Progression: Individuals with plaques but no tangles exhibit a slower rate of disease progression, while those with tangles but no plaques decline faster, often developing frontotemporal dementia.